de-mo/rust_ev_verifier_lib/README.md

 The algorithm `VerifyECH0222` uses a complete different implementation as specified by Swiss Post (see [README](src/data_structures/tally/ech_0222/README.md)).
 The reason is that it is complex and unnecessary to generate an XML file that match the hash value (spaces, tabs, prefix must be exactly the same).
 We prefer to compare the business relevant data.

-###  Future works

-The Verifier is not ready for production.

-- For most of the verifications, the negative unit tests are not implemented.
-A mechanisms of mocks is implemented (see [README](src/verification/README.md))

 ## Usage

 See the [crate documentation](https://docs.rs/crate/rust_ev_verifier_lib/latest)